Intro

 Composite one-piece sticks have dominated the industry since the early 2000s.

 Some of the best sticks made weigh currently less than 400g.
-They usually come with a hefty price tag, somewhere for $300 USD or more brand new.
+They usually come with a hefty price tag, somewhere around $300 USD or more brand new.

 Advantages of Light Hockey Sticks